glouppe/info8006-introduction-to-ai/lecture11.md

 .center.width-100[![](figures/lec11/picking.png)]

-.center[Can we run AlphaGo on a robot for the Amazon Picking Challenge?]
+.center[Can we run AlphaGo on a robot?]

 ???